darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 A single section is provided for each darktable view.
 Shortcut actions are only applicable to the selected view.

-## processing modules ('image operations')
+## processing modules

-Shortcut actions in the _image operations_ section of this tab are only applicable to the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
+Shortcut actions for the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
 A section is provided for each processing module.

 ### common shortcuts